-- Unplug the unit before cleaning, repairing or replacing parts. - Do not spray the unit with water to avoid electric shock, component malfunction or the risk of fire. - Do not use any flammable cleaning products on or around the unit to prevent the risk of fire. - Do not use household or industrial chemical cleaners, acidic or chlorine based solutions, degreasers, wire brushes, scrapers, steel pads, acidic solutions, or other abrasive products.
-These will damage the stainless steel's passivity layer resulting in advanced corrosion. - The condenser coil and condenser coil air filter build up lint, dust and grease over time and will require monthly cleaning.
-Clogged condenser coil and filters will result in decreased performance, advanced component failure, and a risk of fire.
-See page 14 for condenser coil and filter cleaning instructions. - Conduct regular inspection and cleaning of the door gaskets to ensure that they are sealing completely.
-Worn out or damaged gaskets will have gaps that will compromise cabinet temperature leading to possible food spoilage or component failure. - Clean the interior surface of the unit with mild soap and warm water.
-Do not let water accumulate inside the unit.
-To prevent water damage, wipe the interior of the unit with a dry cloth as needed.
+- Unplug the unit before cleaning, repairing or replacing parts. - Do not spray the exterior of unit with water to avoid electric shock, component malfunction or the risk of fire. - Do not use any flammable cleaning products on or around the unit to prevent the risk of fire. - Do not use household or industrial chemical cleaners, acidic or chlorine based solutions, degreasers, wire brushes, scrapers, steel pads, acidic solutions or other abrasive products. - The unit is equipped with a washable condenser coil filter.
+The filter builds up lint, dust and grease overtime and will require monthly cleaning.
+A clogged condenser coil filter will result in decreased performance, advanced component failure and a risk of fire.
+See page (9) for condenser coil filter cleaning instructions. - Conduct regular inspection of the sliding door tracks to ensure that the sliding doors are closing properly.
+Clean any debris that could potentially cause blockage in the tracks. - Clean the interior of the unit with mild soap and warm water.
+Remove the interior drain hole plug to allow water to drain out.
+Ensure that the exterior drain hoses are connected to the rear of the unit.
+Wipe interior until dry. - Clean the exterior of the product with mild soap and water.
 Do not use steel wool, strong acids, concentrated detergents, bleaches, cleaning waxes, polishers and other abrasive cleaners.
-Avoid contact with electronic parts to avoid the risk of fire. - Clean the exterior of the product with a stainless steel cleaner to restore the condition and passivation of the stainless steel surface.
-Do not use steel wool, strong acids, concentrated detergents, bleaches, cleaning waxes, polishers and other abrasive cleaners.
-Avoid contact with electronic parts to avoid the risk of fire. - Acidic products and products containing vinegar must be stored in sealed containers to prevent acid damage to the interior of the unit and the evaporator coil.
+Do not allow moisture to come in contact with electronic parts to avoid any risk of fire. - Acidic products and products containing vinegar must be stored in sealed containers to prevent acid damage to the interior of the unit and the evaporator coil.
 Rust resulting from improper maintenance is not covered under warranty.

-Condenser Coil Cleaning Instructions
+Condenser Coil Air Filter Cleaning Instructions